ngleening1/CFDSA_precourseassignment/README.md

 # CFDSA_precourseassignment
-Git Repo for CFDSA pre-assessment
+This is a Git Repo for CFDSA pre-assessment

+## Fortune Cookie Web App
+You can access the web app at: 88.166.254.234:3000